Champions, change-makers, builders, stewards. Researchers, helpers, advocates, allies.

 Rebecca is the Executive Director of the CBT and Chair of the Canadian Biosphere Reserve Association (CBRA).
 Rebecca has been a part of the CBT since 2005, and uses a model of participatory leadership and consensus decision making in working with the Board and staff.
 She strives to cultivate collaboration and partnerships in a region with diverse communities and interests.
 Rebecca holds a BA in psychology and a certificate in non-profit management from the University of Victoria, and a MA in Conflict Analysis and Management from Royal Roads University.
 While her formal training provides theoretical foundations for her work, time spent on the ocean, in the forest, and in the community with her family inspire her to help build an amazing place for generations.

 Brooke was born and raised in Nanaimo and has called Tofino home for two decades.
-Brooke started working as the Office manager for CBT in 2012 after spending years listening to and contributing to the beat of her community manager of the iconic Common Loaf Bakeshop.
-Over the past 7 years, Brooke’s innate ability to connect with and support people around her has been instrumental in keeping CBT truly rooted in the communities it serves.
-As Outreach Coordinator, Brooke initiated and lead CBT’s successful Neighbourhood Small Grants (NSG) program is now– in partnership with the Victoria Foundation– co-leading the development of an NSG Island Network that supports community-building initiatives Parksville, Saltspring Island, Nanaimo, and Northern Vancouver Island.
-Brooke also coordinates CBT’s Leadership Vancouver Island – West Coast Chapter program, and convenes numerous Nuu-chah-nulth language initiatives through her role as literacy coordinator with the Coastal Family Resources Coalition.
+Brooke started working as the Office Manager for CBT in 2012 after spending years listening to and contributing to the beat of her community as manager of the iconic Common Loaf Bakeshop.
+Over the past 10 years, Brooke’s innate ability to connect with and support people around her has been instrumental in keeping CBT truly rooted in the communities it serves.
+As Manager of Community Initiatives, Brooke leads CBT’s successful Neighbourhood Small Grants (NSG) program.
+Brooke also coordinates CBT’s Leadership Vancouver Island – West Coast Chapter program.

-Nicole is the CBT Education Coordinator, responsible for leading the West Coast N.E.S.T.
+Nicole is the Director of Education, responsible for leading the West Coast N.E.S.T.
 (Nature.
 Education.
 Sustainability.
-Transformation.).
+Transformation.) regional initiative.
 She combines a deep understanding of biological and coastal sciences with a passion for providing educational, recreational, and cultural learning opportunities.
 Nicole completed her academic training in the lower mainland, earning a BSc and MSc in Biology at Simon Fraser University and working as lab instructor at Kwantlen Polytechnic University before moving to Bamfield, Vancouver Island to serve as University Programs Coordinator at the Bamfield Marine Sciences Centre.
 In Bamfield, Nicole gained experience in coordinating education programs and university partnerships in a remote coastal community, learning how experiential, place-based education partnerships can bring immense value to both visiting learners and local community members.
 Nicole loves spending time in nature with her family, surfing, windsurfing, kayaking, camping, hiking, and exploring.

 Erika is the lead for CBT’s Eat West Coast food security initiative.
 From Ucluelet to Hot Springs Cove, Erika is deeply involved in partnership projects with communities on the West Coast helping to enable initiatives that support food access in this remote region.
 You may find Erika running a local planning meeting, or organizing a bulk food delivery to the West Coast Island Communities.
 Erika grew up in Ontario, but moved to the west coast to achieve her BSc in Biology from the University of Victoria and MSc in Epidemiology from the University of British Columbia.
 After working in various research and program coordination roles for public health foundations in the lower mainland, she moved to Vancouver Island where she now passionately involved in the intersections between health, culture, and food security.
 Erika enjoys gardening, spending time with her friends and family outdoors, and exploring the waters of Clayoquot Sound.